PhasecoreX/docker-red-discordbot/README.md

 - `MONGODB_DB_NAME`

 You will need them set for the first time setup, as well as any subsequent runs.
 If you would like, you can volume mount `/config` so that you do not need to specify the above environment variables every subsequent run.
 If you are only interested in using JSON, you do not need to volume mount `/config` at all.

+### Extra Arguments
+The environment variable `EXTRA_ARGS` can be used to append extra arguments to the bots startup command.
+This can be used for a plethora of things, such as:
+- `--no-cogs`: Starts Red with no cogs loaded, only core
+- `--dry-run`: Makes Red quit with code 0 just before the login.
+This is useful for testing the boot process.
+- `--debug`: Sets the loggers level as debug
+- And many other, more powerful arguments.

+Specify multiple arguments at once by separating them with a space, as you would on a normal command line:
+- `EXTRA_ARGS=--no-cogs --dry-run --debug`

+The typical user will not need to use this environment variable.

 ## Notes
 This image will run Red-Discordbot as a non-root user.
 This is great, until you want to install any cogs that depend on external libraries or pip packages.
 To get around this, the image will run Red-Discordbot in a python virtual environment.
 You can see this in the directory `/data/venv`.
 This allows for Red-Discordbot to install any package it wants as the non-root user.
 This also allows for Red-Discordbot to always be up-to-date when it first launches.